baccuslab/libdatafile/daqsrv/README.md

 Compile and run the `daqsrv` application on any Windows machine that connects to a DAQmx-capable NI device.
 Client applications connect to the server via port 12345.
 Communication is described via the messages in `messages.c`.
 In general, they're a simple pack binary blob format.
+The notable exception is data.
+Clients initialize experiments and request parameters with messages, but, after the experiment begins, all data is sent as a single stream of bytes.
+This means the client must keep track of their position in the stream, and remember how many samples were requested and how many channels exist in the stream.
+The reason for this is simplicity and efficiency.
+This allows clients to read as much data as they want at a time, without regard to message blocks.

 fakeserver.py
 -------------